 Senate Bill No. 1555 seeks to combat concentrated poverty in specific census tracts within the state by instituting a comprehensive ten-year plan.
-The bill repeals Section 32-7z of the general statutes and replaces it with new provisions that recognize concentrated poverty as a significant issue impacting both impoverished and non-impoverished residents.
+The bill repeals Section 32-7z of the general statutes and introduces new provisions that recognize concentrated poverty as a significant issue impacting both impoverished and non-impoverished residents.
 It establishes the Office of Neighborhood Investment and Community Engagement within the Department of Economic and Community Development (DECD) to oversee the plan's implementation, monitor progress, and facilitate stakeholder communication.
-The bill also introduces a pilot program for municipalities and community development corporations to apply for participation in addressing concentrated poverty, with a goal of reducing the percentage of households living below the federal poverty level to 20% or lower.
+The bill also introduces a pilot program for municipalities and community development corporations to apply for participation in addressing concentrated poverty, requiring the DECD to develop a detailed plan with measurable steps and educational benchmarks.

 Statutes affected: